ichchitaa/plextech-tinaah-project/Flask Group/README.md

 - Run main.py from the `src` directory with the command `python app.py`

 ## Testing
-- There is a testing directory, when you think you are done, you can run `python -m unittest testing.py` from the testing directory
+- **Before** you run any tests, it is important that the data is clean, as it was in the start, to accomplish this, run `python reset_data.py` in the `src` directory, then restart the server, and only then run tests
-- This will reset your data file!
+- There is a testing directory, when you think you are done, you can run `python testing.py` from the testing directory
 - The test file assumes *everything* is implemented, so do not use it to test a specific method.
 Test on your own using Postman like you did last time.